eeneg/Intigrate-Laravel-9-Vue-Tailwind-AdminLTE/README.md

 ## ATTENTION!

-Login and Register components not integrated yet, Only the Dashboard
+Login and Register components not integrated yet, Only the Dashboard (too lazy)